Duolingo Chinese Review vs Alternatives: Is Duolingo a Good Option for Beginners?

 Last updated: March 2, 2026

 You're thinking about using Duolingo to learn Chinese, and you want to know if it's actually worth your time.
 Good question.
 The short answer is that Duolingo works fine for absolute beginners who want to dip their toes into Mandarin, but it has some pretty serious limitations that'll hold you back if you're aiming for real fluency.
-The app teaches you basic vocabulary and introduces pinyin decently enough, but it falls short on grammar explanations, tone practice, and speaking skills.
-Let's break down exactly where Duolingo succeeds and fails for Chinese learners, plus what alternatives actually work better in 2026.
+Let's break down exactly where Duolingo succeeds and fails for Chinese learners, plus what alternatives actually work better in 2026.✍️

-- What Duolingo actually does well for Chinese learners
+- What Duolingo does well for Chinese learners

 - Where Duolingo fails Chinese learners badly

-- Best alternatives to Duolingo for learning Mandarin
+- Best alternatives to Duolingo for learning Chinese language

-- How to supplement Duolingo if you're sticking with it
+- How to supplement Duolingo with other Mandarin Chinese resources

 - Comparing the best apps for Chinese in 2026